-Nottingham County Park was dedicated in September 1963 and became the first County park in Chester County.
+Dedicated in September 1963, Nottingham County Park was the first Chester County park.
 Read a recollection of how "It All Began at Nottingham".

-In addition to experiencing the remnants of the quarry and mining industries, there are nine pavilions, an 18-station fitness trail and three modern, handicapped-accessible playgrounds.
+In addition to experiencing the remnants of the quarry and mining industries, Nottingham offers nine pavilions, an 18-station fitness trail, and three modern, handicapped-accessible playgrounds.

 The 651-acre park sits atop an outcropping of serpentine stone greater then one square mile in size - one of the largest serpentine barrens on the East Coast.
 It features former feldspar and serpentine quarries, and numerous former chromite ore mines.

 For its natural history and conservation efforts, the National Park Service recognized Nottingham County Park as a National Natural Landmark in 2008.

 Today, concrete foundation piers from a placer chromite processing plant are visible beside Black Run.
 The plant was built during World War I for the recovery of placer chromite, probably for munitions.